KeatonBlue/KeatonBlue.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Keaton Blue Shurilla is a masters student in Informatics at the University of Tsukuba, researching in the [Digital Nature Group](https://digitalnature.slis.tsukuba.ac.jp/) advised by Prof. [Yoichi Ochiai](https://yoichiochiai.com/).
-He also works as a research assistant for [CYBERDYNE](https://www.cyberdyne.jp/).
+He also works as a research assistant for [CYBERDYNE INC.](https://www.cyberdyne.jp/).

 Previously, he earned a B.S. in Electrical Engineering from Brigham Young University with university honors.
 He was an undergraduate research student in Prof. Daniel Smalley's [Electro-Holography Lab](https://www.smalleyholography.org/).

 In addition to his academic work, Keaton is a media artist, [prolific DJ](https://soundcloud.com/keybluemusic) and producer of [electronic music](https://keyblue.bandcamp.com).
-He creates new experiences by repurposing obsolete hardware systems.
+He exploits obsolete hardware systems, such as retro sound ICs, to produce club-focused music.

 ### Research
 His research interests include holography, volumetric displays, human-computer interaction, integrated photonics, and calm technology.
 He approaches research from an integrated left–right brain perspective.

 With his research, Keaton seeks to design a future that unlocks user's creativity through seamlessly integrated next-gen media.
-He advocates for freedom from the "PIXEL PRISON" via "DEATH TO THE SCREEN".
+His quest is to free users from the pixel prison of modern technology.

 His current research focus is on guided-wave acousto-optic devices for holographic video.